arnabs542/interviewpractice/recursion/generate-permutations/generate-permutations-ii.md

     return perms
 ```

-Running time of the algorithm is $$\small \mathcal O(n*n!)$$.
+Running time of the algorithm is $\small \mathcal O(n*n!)$.
 We use the same method as the parent problem to generate the permutations.
 Once we generate a permutation, we convert the array to a string to check if this particular permutation has already been generated.

-Storing the keys requires $$\small \mathcal O(n!)$$ space.
+Storing the keys requires $\small \mathcal O(n!)$ space.